NOCOM-BOT/spec/Module.md

 # NOCOM_BOT Module Specification

-Version: v1r7p0<br>
+Version: v1r7p1<br>
 Last updated: 30/01/2022

 ## 1. Overview

 NOCOM_BOT is a powerful, flexible chatbot framework that allow bot developer to extends its functionality using modules and plugins.

-Because of its flexible nature, there should be a specification to allow execution and communication with different modules.
+Because of its flexibshortNamele nature, there should be a specification to allow execution and communication with different modules.
 This specification aim to give modules a way to be executed and communicate using pre-defined format.

 ## 2. Terms and Definitions